Technical Documentation

 Appendix

-The SMS2API app doesn't delete the received messages, just forward them.
-Due to this design, consider to use some automated message deletation tasks.
-Some Android phone provides this feature out-of-the box while others do not.
-We use Textra, a 3rd party texting app allowing a feature to delete old messages.
-Textra is not perfect for this task because it does not delete unread messages and has to delete them manually!
-If you find a better solution for this issue, please, let us know!
+The SMS2API app does not delete the received messages; it merely forwards them.
+Due to this design, consider implementing some automated message deletion tasks.
+Some Android phones offer this feature out-of-the-box, while others do not.
+We use Textra, a third-party texting app, which includes a feature to delete old messages.
+However, Textra is not perfect for this task as it does not delete unread messages; these must be deleted manually.
+If you find a better solution for this issue, please let us know!

-SMS2API is designed to solve a very specific need.
-Due to this fact, maybe in your case some features will be missing.
-We have tested the app for that very specific use-case, so it could be buggy by using differently!
-Please let us know if you find a bug and we are going to fix it.
-We are open to add new features, please let us know, what we have to add.
-You could easily reach us at init@starcat.dev.
+SMS2API is designed to fulfill a very specific need.
+Consequently, it may lack certain features that you require.
+We have tested the app for this very specific use case, so it may be buggy when used differently.
+Please let us know if you find any bugs, and we will address them.
+We are also open to adding new features; let us know what you would like us to include.
+You can easily reach us at init@starcat.dev.

 🤓 Happy Integration!